 02. I leave the melomakarona cookies for an hour after dipping them in syrup to rest and then I place them in my display tray in rows.
 After I place each row, I drizzle with a bit of honey and a mixture of chopped walnuts and cinnamon.
 Some people like to use a mixture of nuts for the top, like walnuts and almonds.
 I just like to use walnuts, but I will leave it to you and your preferences.

-- Use a combination of plain flour and semolina flour to get that perfectly crumbly and not hard cookies.
+- Use a combination of plain flour and fine semolina flour to get that perfectly crumbly and not hard cookies.

 - Use honey in the syrup on top of sugar for a nice thick syrup and more aromas.